VA Education Benefits

 Chapter 33 - Post-9/11 G.I.
 Bill & Transfer of Eligibility (TOE)

 The Post-9/11 GI Bill provides financial support for education and housing to individuals with at least 90 days of aggregate service after September 10, 2001, or individuals discharged with a service-connected disability after 30 days.
 You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.

 Approved training under the Post-9/11 GI Bill includes graduate and undergraduate degrees, vocational/technical training, on-the-job training, flight training, correspondence training, licensing and national testing programs, entrepreneurship training, and tutorial assistance.
 All training programs must be approved for GI Bill benefits.

-Some of the benefits the Post-9/11 GI Bill will pay include:
+Some of the benefits of the Post-9/11 GI Bill include:

 The Post-9/11 Yellow Ribbon program is an agreement between the VA and a participating institution.
 This program helps out of state students cover the difference between out of state costs and in state costs.
 Only veterans entitled to the maximum benefit rate (based on service requirements) or their designated transferees may receive this funding.
 Active duty servicemembers and their spouses are not eligible for this program (child transferees of active duty servicemembers may be eligible if the servicemember is qualified at the 100% rate).

 - You served an aggregate period of active duty after September 10, 2001, of at least 36 months;